A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 Negligence can happen, even when you think you’ve done everything right.
 Professional liability coverage may be right for you if you offer professional services such as accounting, graphic design, or real estate.

-Professional liability coverage means that if a client sues you for negligence, you, your business, and maybe even your family’s finances won’t be affected by any resulting lawsuits and claims.
+Professional liability coverage protects you, your business, and your family’s finances from negligence lawsuits and claims.

 Professional liability insurance typically covers: